This document is licensed under

 More information about the Pygeoapi adjustments to the standards can be found at https://pygeoapi.io/presentations/geonovum-tender-2023/

-The following findings show how Geoserver complies to the requirements.
+The following findings show how Geoserver complies to the requirements with an OAPIF service for INSPIRE harmonized Dutch Addresses.

 The OAS document is available: https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1/openapi